 Every Beko cooktop has a unique serial number.
 It’s located on the bottom of your appliance.

-Since most cooktops are integrated, you will not be able to see the sticker containing the serial number once the appliance is installed.
+Since most cooktops are built-in, you will not be able to see the sticker containing the serial number once the appliance is installed.
 For this reason, serial numbers are also printed on stickers located on product boxes and the user manual.

 Make sure that you only use flat-bottomed pans.
 This makes heat transfer more efficient and saves energy.
 The bottoms of the pots shouldn’t be smaller than the hotplates or burner caps or energy gets wasted.

-Induction hobs create heat from magnetic energy.
+Induction cooktops create heat from magnetic energy.
 This energy is only activated by ferromagnetic metals.
 Put very simply, you need pots and pans made of metals like stainless steel and cast iron that a magnet would stick to.

-Cookware manufacturers have been engraving a coiled spring symbol on the bottom of their products to help consumers recognise induction-safe items.
+Cookware manufacturers have been engraving a coiled spring symbol on the bottom of their products to help consumers recognize induction-safe items.
 Some products come with an induction plate on the base, despite being non-ferrous themselves.

 3. Find the right size of burner cap for each head and place them right in the middle of burner heads.